Why do great ideas fail to become great products?

 • Stage 2 - Generate: Brainstorming Workshop Setup Template + Business Idea Template.
 Run the session with the structured facilitation guide.
 Capture every output in the Business Idea Template format immediately after the session.

-• Stage 3 - Assess: Idea Assessment Template.
+• Stage 3 - Assess: Idea Assessment Template (implementing the Nine-Dimension Idea Assessment Model).
 Score all submissions across the nine criteria.
 The ranked output is your shortlist for deeper development.
-Share the scores and rationale with all contributors.

 • Stage 5 - Build the Brief: Product Concept Template.
 For ideas that have passed validation, complete the six-section product concept.
-This is the handoff document to engineering, investors, or the PRD writing process.
+This is the handoff to the MVP definition process and PRD writing.

 • Stage 6 - Scale: Hackathon Setup + Assessment Templates.
-Apply the full workflow at organizational scale through structured innovation events, using the same assessment criteria for consistency across the program.
+Apply the full workflow at organizational scale through structured innovation events, using the same assessment criteria for consistency.

 Key Takeaway

-The power of the toolkit is not in any single template-it is in the cumulative effect of using them in sequence.
+The power of the toolkit is not in any single template - it is in the cumulative effect of using them in sequence.
 Each stage makes the next one faster and more productive.
-A team that runs through all six stages once will run them twice as fast the second time.

 How do these templates work with AI tools in 2026?

-• In hackathon contexts, the templates + AI combination is transformative: teams that use the Business Idea Template as their structured brief and Ainna to generate documentation produce polished, investor-ready submissions within a 48-hour event window.
+• In hackathon and AI hackathon contexts, the templates + AI combination is transformative: teams that use the Business Idea Template as their structured brief and Ainna to generate documentation produce polished, investor-ready submissions within a 48-hour event window.

 Key Takeaway